 Join BGI every select Thursdays from 6:30-7:30pm for free outdoor yoga on the elevated boardwalk of the Naval Cemetery Landscape.
-Brought to you by Nature Sacred, Root to Rise Yoga and Brooklyn Greenway Initiative.
+Brought to you by Nature Sacred and Brooklyn Greenway Initiative.

 The class will draw from the vinyasa and hatha yoga traditions and will use breath and movement to achieve meditation and relaxation.

 Classes are suitable for all experience levels and will include postures and breathing techniques that promote balance, strength, and flexibility of body and mind.
 Just remember these classes are BYOM (Bring your own Mat).

 Cecilia draws inspiration from various healing modalities and traditions to create a wellness experience that is in accordance to the energetics for a given time and season.
 Contingent on the style, a typical class will integrate alignment based vinyasa Yoga, Ayurveda, women’s practice’s, Chinese medicine and Reiki.

 Be it a yoga class, an art project, or a way of life, Cecilia has always been inspired by ritual, the esoteric and nature.
 She credits her upbringing in magical and enchanting places such as New Mexico & Mexico.

 In addition to being a yogini, Cecilia is a wellness content creator by day.
 She is completely immersed and surrounded in the wellness industry.
 Her background is in design, arts and technology.
 A classic “ENFP”, she is a people-centered creator with a focus on possibilities and a contagious enthusiasm for new ideas, people and activities.